Staying on-track in rehab might seem difficult at times but follow these 10 tips to increase motivation while going through a treatment program.

 You might feel tempted to slack off while you stay in rehab.
 It’s

 easy to sit in the back in the group and avoid participating.
 Maybe you believe you don’t need to be in rehab.
 But you’re there for a reason and you might as well try to get the most out of it.
 Dedicating yourself entirely to your rehab program is the first step to increase motivation.

 2. Write down the story of your last time drinking or using drugs.

-3. Write out a list of three month, six month, nine month, and one year goals for yourself.
+3. Write out a list of three months, six month, nine month, and one-year goals for yourself.

 4. Spend your time with people who are on the same path as you are.

 It’s commonly said that you act like a combination of your five closest friends.
 Stick close to people who follow the same path as you.
 If

 you feel like you aren’t on a good path, find people challenging themselves to be better.
 Surrounding yourself with positive people will work wonders on your attitude and absolutely increase motivation.

 5. Find some new hobbies or rediscover ones you used to love.